SunZhaole/sunzhaole.github.io/_pages/about.md

   - /about.html
 ---

-I'm a 4-th year PhD student in University of Edinburgh, studying on Robotics.
+I've been graduated in University of Edinburgh, and an incoming postdoc researcher in Hongkong University, studying on Robotics.
 My major interest is

 1. Cable-like object perception and manipulation
 2. Dexterous manipulation